Thanks for visiting the CSPA Northern Ireland Branch Website!

 The Health and Social Care Service (NHS) in Northern Ireland is currently undergoing radical changes as a result of the Compton Report under the guise of "Transforming Your Care" Followed by the reports from Donaldson and Prof Bengoa .

 CSPA in conjunction with Age Sector Platform have been examining these proposed (and in many cases actual) changes to the Health and Care System as they affect older people.
-We will be trying to hold the Minister and the Health and Social Care Board to account and to have some (or all) of these changes rescinded or suitably modified.
+We will be trying to hold the Dept of Health and Social Care and the Health and Social Care Board to account and to have some (or all) of these changes rescinded or suitably modified.
 In order to do that we will require as many cases as possible where older people have been or will be adversely affected by these changes to let us know.
 Please Click Here to register your problem with us.